kevin218/Eureka/docs/source/ecf.rst

 the value can be 'rp' or 'rp^2'.
 To plot the dayside emission spectrum, the value must be fp.
 To plot the spectral dependence of any other parameters, simply enter their name as formatted in your EPF.
-For convenience, it is also possible to plot '1/r1' and '1/r4' to visualize the exonential ramp timescales. y_params can also be formatted as a list to make many different plots.
+For convenience, it is also possible to plot '1/r1' and '1/r4' to visualize the exonential ramp timescales.
+It is also possible to plot
+'fn' (the nightside flux from a sinusoidal phase curve), 'pc_offset' (the sinusoidal offset of the phase curve), 'pc_amp' (the sinusoidal amplitude of the phase curve), 'pc_offset2' (the second order sinusoidal offset of the phase curve), and 'pc_amp2' (the second order sinusoidal amplitude of the phase curve). y_params can also be formatted as a list to make many different plots.
 A "cleaned" version of y_params will be used in the filenames of the figures and save files relevant for that y_param (e.g. '1/r1' would not work in a filename, so it becomes '1-r1').